-When the mind is clear, one naturally addresses issues one at a time.
-It is equally true to say that, by limiting oneself to doing or thinking about one thing at a time, one finds that the mind, in turn, gradually develops clarity.
+When your mind is clear, you will naturally address issues one at a time.
+It is equally true to say that, by limiting yourself to doing or thinking about one thing at a time, you’ll find that your mind, in turn, gradually develops clarity.

-Concentration, I said, involves, on the negative side, the practice of shutting out of the mind all distracting thoughts and impressions.
+Concentration, I said, involves the practice of shutting out of your mind all distracting thoughts and impressions.
 It isn’t easy not to think about a thing.
 Try telling yourself, for example, completely to avoid thinking about icebergs.
-How often, in the normal course of a day, does the thought of icebergs even occur to you?
-Never, probably, unless you live in arctic regions.
-Yet, if your mind is not practiced at concentration, the mere resolution not to think of icebergs may be sufficient to cause you to think of nothing else!

 To develop concentration, then, it is more important to focus positively on one thing at a time than to avoid thinking of other things.